TatuLund/vaadin-create23/docs/StyleGuide.md

 - Keep spacing aligned to the base unit scale (18px/21px rhythm derived from `32px` unit).
 - For data-heavy screens, follow inventory/dashboard structure: toolbar/header + card/grid body.
 - For mobile variants, stack columns and preserve full-width controls.
+- When a control exposes a tooltip/description that affects task safety or context, prefer adding the tooltip marker classes so discoverability is consistent across views.

 ## Reference Baselines